bcoles/kasld/docs/reproducibility.md

 VMSPLIT, individual `CONFIG_*` toggles) are not yet covered.
 Timing and side-channel components are validated separately, as their behaviour depends on hardware rather than configuration.

+The matrix exercises the **kernel**, not a distribution's userland.
+Each cell boots straight into the analysis harness from a minimal initramfs, so no distro init, `sysctl.d` drop-ins, service sandboxing, or LSM policy (AppArmor / SELinux / seccomp) ever runs.
+Every profile therefore measures the kernel's *own* posture — its compile-time sysctl defaults plus the one explicit sysctl vector the harness sets — and nothing a userland would layer on top.
+This cuts both ways and is a scope boundary in both directions: a real distribution install may enforce controls these cells do not (so an actual system can be *stricter* than even the `hardened` column), and userland is itself a potential leak surface — setuid helpers, privileged daemons, and files a running service populates — that the matrix does not exercise (so an actual system may expose *more* than the `default` column).
+The isolation is deliberate: it attributes each result to a named kernel and a declared sysctl vector, keeping the cells reproducible and independent of any particular distribution's userspace.

 These are limits on what the checks here *verify*.
 For what a KASLD result means when it is run against a target — in particular why a failure to recover the base